From We Care Neighborhood Sunday, November 13, 2016

 Sharing Joys & Cares with our Community:

 Have you ever wondered how the "Community Cares" column make it into our publications?
-Our pastoral care team and ministers hear about them throughout the week and weekend, and then Rev. Michelle Collins compiles them during the week and submits them for our weekly eNews.
+Our pastoral care team and ministers hear about them throughout the week and weekend, and then Rev. Katie Romano Griffin compiles them during the week and submits them for our weekly eNews.
 Our weekly Worship Associate reads them from the eNews as well as any others that the ministers pass along and they are read aloud in worship.

 This is a lay-led ministry team that ensures that Cedar Lane members connect with one another and receive practical support in times of crisis.
 The Cedar Lane membership area is divided into "neighborhoods," designated by a number.
 (Cedar Lane members can find their neighborhood number on their nametags.)
 Each neighborhood has a chairperson (or co-chairs) that coordinate(s) care in their area.
 When Cedar Lane members have short-term needs for support - food delivered in the event of a family death, rides to doctors' appointments - the Chair contacts the neighbors in their neighborhood and makes sure that the needs are met.
 You may find out your neighborhood through the on-line map below.
 To learn more about the We Care ministry, please review this brochure.